-Dwarka is a famous Pilgrim Place known for ‘Temple of Lord Dwarkadish’.
+Dwarka is a famous Pilgrim Place known for ‘Temple of Lord Dwarkadish’ considered as one of the famous temples in Gujarat.
 According to Hindu mythology Dwarka is said to be built up by Lord Krishna and had spent significant part of his life here.
 Located at the western tip of the Saurashtra region, this town enjoys remarkable importance among Hindus.
 Dwarka is also considered as one of the Char Dham in India.
-Here I am writing about how I spent a day in holy city Dwarka.
+Here I am writing about how I spent a day and sharing Dwarka Sightseeing Places to visit in a day.

 We reached Dwarka early in the morning.
-After freshening up at our hotel, we first visited Dwarkadish temple.
+After freshening up at our hotel, we first visited Dwarkadish temple which is one of the major tourist attractions of Dwarka .
 The temple is dedicated to Lord Krishna, situated on Gomati River.
 The temple is said to be 2000-2200 years old built by Lord Krishna’s Grandson Vajranabha.
 But the current temple architecture is built in 15-16th century in Chalukya dynasty style like other architectures of Gujarat.

 I loved the architecture of the temple with so much precise work involved in it.
 It was one of the liveliest temples with small queue.
 There were No VIP Darshan Pass and all the devotees have to pass through the same line.The temple complex was neat and clean.